 The same is true for every other item in this article.
 Practice it by hypnotizing yourself and seeing yourself doing it in your mind’s eye.
 Then do it in real life a few times to start to make it into a habit.

-If you’d like to know more about hypnotizing yourself so that you can exude confidence, you might enjoy my article How to Hypnotize Yourself Instantly.
-In it, I give a method that just about anyone can use to reliably hypnotize themselves.
+If you’d like to know more about hypnotizing yourself so that you can exude confidence, I’ve written an article in which I give a method that just about anyone can use to reliably hypnotize themselves.
 Then I show you how to attach an anchor to being in hypnosis so that you can hypnotize yourself instantly on demand.

 How instantly?
 When I do this to myself, I can move from just about any state into hypnosis in less than a second.